lironhi/lironhi/README.md

 🎓 Software Engineer graduate from [SCE - Shamoon College of Engineering](https://sce.ac.il), passionate about building scalable, user-centered solutions using modern technologies.

 💼 Currently:
-IT & Software Solutions Developer at Callisto
+IT & FullStack Developer at Callisto
 📍 Based in Ashkelon, Israel

 ---